youtube/spitfire/doc/ToFix.md

-#summary Known issues that need to be fixed.

-= Usability =
+# Usability #

   * Support line continuations - all function arguments shouldn't need to be on the same line.

   * Reassigning a name with `#set` should raise a compiler error if it will get ignored anyway.

   * Support `not in`.

-= Internationalization =
+# Internationalization #

   * Support placeholder evaluation in $i18n() macros.

   * Check in memtable (previously called xle).

   * Build two implementations of the i18n macros.
 One using memtable and one using gettext.